Iron Mountain – Western Europe

 To address work-related road safety, Iron Mountain UK has established a Fleet Safety Forum made up of transport specialists, risk managers, health and safety representatives, driver trainers, drivers and senior management.

-Road safety is high on the agenda.
+Road safety is high on the agenda at Iron Mountain.
 Senior executives have supported the work-related road risk programme right from the start.
 The company has a Fleet Safety Policy which underpins all activity designed to reduce risk and promote road safety.
 It is complemented by a suite of global standards and policies.

 At the end of 2008 the company formulated a business case for a comprehensive programme of assessment and training.
 The case received leadership support and has ultimately led to a significant reduction in the number of incidents, claims and claims costs.